As copper booms, miners take hunt to Mongolian dunes

 At the same time, Chile’s long-exploited ore bodies are ageing and challenged by arsenic concentrations and proximity to large populations.
 Mine workers there have also been demanding higher wages, adding to costs.

-Such is the draw of Mongolia - which has the same type of“porphyry” rock formations - that even Chile’s giant state copper company Codelco has said it is considering investing in the Asian nation.
+Such is the draw of Mongolia - which has the same type of “porphyry” rock formations - that even Chile’s giant state copper company Codelco has said it is considering investing in the Asian nation.

 An advantage of the porphyry formations is that the copper is often accompanied by gold, which can effectively subsidies the copper production.